beckn/protocol-specifications/GOVERNANCE.md

 ## Areas

 There are many independently governable specification elements in beckn.
-We shall call them as areas.
+These elements are called areas.
 Each area will have multiple working groups under it.
 The following are the areas currently identified :
 -  **API**
    Core API and schema definitions